Green-Software-Foundation/patterns/docs/catalog/ai/energy-efficent-models.md

 Using energy efficient AI/ML models impacts SCI as follows:

-- 'E':  Having an energy-efficient AI/ML model would provide efficient resource utilization and reduces the energy consumption of the compute resources and consequently, the E number should decrease.
+- `E`:  Having an energy-efficient AI/ML model would provide efficient resource utilization and reduces the energy consumption of the compute resources and consequently, the E number should decrease.

 ## Assumptions
 None